 Pros and Cons of Beech Wood

-Like most woods, beech has many advantages but a few downsides, too.
-Therefore, you need to consider the good and not-so-good aspects of this wood if you want to use it for your woodworking projects.
+Like most woods, beech has many advantages but a few downsides.
+Therefore, you need to consider this wood’s good and not-so-good aspects if you want to use it for your woodworking projects.

 Beech Wood Pros